Ghostwriter. I like the phrase. I love the movie and enjoy the strange looks I get when I tell people what I do.

 Airwork Ltd is a leading New Zealand aviation company.
-They hold several major contracts and employ over 350 people in New Zealand and abroad.
+They hold several significant contracts and employ over 350 people in New Zealand and abroad.

-I kicked off the project by meeting Hugh at his office in central Auckland.
-I needed to establish what he wanted included and what he didn't.
-I also wanted to discuss tone — casual or formal?
-Did Hugh want the book to be written in first or third person?
+I kicked off the project by meeting Hugh Jones at his office in central Auckland.
+I needed to establish language style and what Hugh wanted included and, just as importantly, what he wanted to be left out.
 By the end of this first meeting, we'd drafted a timeline of important events, which became the chapters, and decided on a relaxed first-person narrative.

 In total, I interviewed Hugh for about four hours over two sittings.
-All the interviews were recorded on my Dictaphone — I never did master short hand.
-Recording the interviews meant I didn't miss anything and enabled me to study Hugh’s language style, turn of phrase, etc. My goal was to capture his personality.
-I wanted those who know Hugh to feel like he is talking to them directly.
+I recorded all our conversations with a Dictaphone, which meant I didn't miss anything important and could study Hugh’s language style and turn of phrase.
+For me, it was important to capture his personality because I wanted readers to feel like Hugh was talking to them directly.

 As you would expect, I prepared a list of questions for each interview.
 However, as so often is the case, some of the best material emerged when we veered off topic.

-- Email completed chapter to Hugh for feedback
+- Email a completed chapter to Hugh for feedback

-This book was mainly about the major contracts Airwork had won over the years.
-So, Hugh was mindful of his business relationships.
-As you would expect, he didn't want to include anything that could possibly offend.
-As a result, several paragraphs were either deleted or re-written during the review process, I was asked to either delete or rewrite several sections.
+Airwork’s book was mainly about major contracts they had won over the years.
+Consequently, Hugh was mindful of his business relationships.
+As you would expect, he didn't want to include anything that could offend.
+So, during the review process, I was asked to either delete or rewrite several sections.

-The finished result was a 205 mm x 205 mm hard-cover book of about 5000 words.
-By all accounts, it was a great success and Hugh received plenty of compliments.
+The finished result was a 205 mm x 205 mm hard-cover book of about 5000 words with lots of photographs.
+By all accounts, it was a fantastic success, and Hugh received plenty of compliments.